CROSS-CUTTING: CAPITAL FLOWS

 Capital Through

-Value chain premiums & payments
+Value chain transfer pricing & procurement premiums

 - • Sustainability premiums